TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Są trzy góralskie prawdy: świento prawda, tysz prawda i gówno prawda.

+Solving a problem only solves half the problem.
+To solve the whole problem, you also have to solve “selling the solution.”

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.